Milifaru/hfs-retro-rain-theme/README.md

 1. Copy the contents of `dist/` into your HFS `plugins` directory (e.g., `hfs/plugins/retro-rain`), or symlink `dist/` there during development.
 2. Restart HFS or enable the plugin from the UI.
 HFS automatically loads `dist/plugin.js`.
-3. Configure options in **Settings → Plugins → Retro Rain**, including background image sources, UI colors, gold mode availability, etc.
+3. Configure options in **Settings → Plugins → Retro Rain**, including background image sources, UI colors, and playback intensity.
 4. If you use the leaderboard, implement the `loadScores` / `saveScore` REST endpoints referenced in `public/rain.js`.

 ## Development